TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/XmlSitemap.rst

 sitemap of pages based on the detected siteroot.
 You can configure whether you have additional conditions for selecting the pages.
 It is also possible to exclude certain :ref:`doktypes <list-of-page-types>`.
 Additionally, you may exclude page subtrees from the sitemap (e.g internal pages).
+This can be configured using TypoScript (example below) or using the :ref:`constants editor <t3tsref:typoscript-syntax-constant-editor>` in the backend.

 ..  code-block:: typoscript
     :caption: EXT:my_extension/Configuration/TypoScript/setup.typoscript